Want the perfect workout program?Take Quiz

 There are a few tips and tricks that you can keep in mind to ensure you are getting the most from your front squats.

 If you don't have a barbell, you can easily do front squats with dumbbells or kettlebells.
-You can even do them with resistance bands!
+The goblet squat is a basic form of the front squat and it can be done with a kettlebell or dumbbell.
+You can even do them with a resistance band!

 The downward movement and where the weight is placed may be more comfortable for those with knee pain and injury.
 Keeping your knees in line with your toes is essential to protecting them while squatting.